Accounting Apprenticeships

 If you pay the apprenticeship levy, then you can use your funds to pay for apprenticeship training.
 For non-levy payers and SMEs, the government will fund 95-100% of the training costs.

-As an employer of an accounting apprentice, you’ll need to provide relevant experience, whilst ensuring that the apprentice has time for off-the-job training (at least six hours per week on average).
+As an employer of an accounting apprentice, you’ll need to provide relevant experience, whilst ensuring that the apprentice has time for off-the-job training (as set out in their training plan).
 You will also need to pay them a wage, provide a safe working environment, and support their progress.

 Apprentices can progress through levels 2, 3 and 4 of Damar’s accounting pathway.
 In many cases, successful level 3 apprentices can go on to apply for a Bookkeeping Membership (AATQB) with AAT, and successful level 4 apprentices can apply for Full Membership (MAAT) with AAT.